mdhighfi/streaming-data/README.md

 # Compute Stats

 Given a generator that produces data in a csv format, computes various stats for the data.
+The file should be named 'generator' and placed in the same directory.